chidamodu/blog/_posts/2020-02-20- keras Preprocessing.md

 It has the following options:

--num_words: We can choose the number of unique words in the input text to be considered for encoding.
+- **num_words:** We can choose the number of unique words in the input text to be considered for encoding.
 What does this mean?
 Say, we have quite a large input data with a plentitude of unique words.
 Instead of creating a dictionary with all the unique words in the input data, we can select the top 100 words.
 In situations where top words (tops words mean: most frequently occurring words) would suffice to train a model and infer from the trained model using the word encodings (in simple terms encodings mean: numbers that are used to represent words), the num_words option would come in handy.

 Example:**tokenizer=Tokenizer(num_words=100)**.
 The tokenizer selects the first 100 words by frequency of their occurrence volume.

--fit_on_texts: It takes the data and tokenizes it.
+- **fit_on_texts:** It takes the data and tokenizes it.
 We cannot check the outcome of **tokenizer.fit_on_texts**, because we are able to access the outcome in the form of a dictionary using **word_index**, which is explained in the next bullet point.

 Example:**tokenizer.fit_on_texts(sentences)**
 Here sentences represent the input text data.

--word_index: This property returns a dictionary with key value pairs where key is a word and value is a token (token here means: a numerical value of some sort) for that word.
+- **word_index:** This property returns a dictionary with key value pairs where key is a word and value is a token (token here means: a numerical value of some sort) for that word.
 Every unique word is assigned a distinct number.

 Example: **word_index=tokenizer.word_index**
 Let’s check out a simple example that demonstrates word_index of the tokenizer fitted on the given input sentences here: